 It didn't start now, and it didn't start under Obama.

-Probably in modern age started with the anti-Vietnam movement.
+It probably in modern age started with the anti-Vietnam movement.

 Then you had Occupy Wall Street four years ago.

-Now you're seeing these crowds, same crowds coming out against Donald Trump.
+Now you're seeing these crowds, same crowds, coming out against Donald Trump.

-And again, it doesn't matter who the Republican is going to be, they are going to do this.
+And again, it doesn't matter who the Republican is going to be.

-In Chicago, Sean, one of the ringmasters of those those protests a couple of weeks ago was Bill Ayers.
+In Chicago, Sean, one of the ringmasters of those protests a couple of weeks ago was Bill Ayers.

 It's the same revolution.

-Well, let me well let me ask uh Danielle this question.
+Well, let me ask Danielle this question.

-We asked it in uh our earlier segment, our last segment, and we had Jesse Lee Peterson and Reverend White on.
+We asked it in our earlier segment, our last segment, and we had Jesse Lee Peterson and Reverend White on.

-You know, group on tape saying pigs in a blanket, fry him like bacon to the White House, or do you think it's appropriate that he invites Al Sharpton to the White House as often as he does?
+Or do you think it's appropriate that he invites Al Sharpton to the White House as often as he does?

 You know, I think President Obama can make his own decisions about who he believes is appropriate to come to the White House.